-In PY16, Rhode Island Housing advocated for the Source of Income Fair Housing Legislation.
+In PY17, RIHousing was part of a coalition of organizations that advocated for the Source of Income Fair Housing Legislation.
 This legislation would prohibit discrimination in housing based on a person's receipt of a lawful source of income.
-It is specifically targeted to protect tenants that receive Section 8 Housing Choice Vouchers.
+In particular, the bill would protect tenants that receive Section 8 Housing Choice Vouchers from housing discrimination.
 Under this legislation, prospective tenants could not be denied an opportunity to rent an apartment solely because they have a section 8 voucher.
-While the bill did not pass in 2017 - it is expected to be reintroduced in 2018.
-Rhode Island Housing has also joined the State's Attorney General in advocating to eliminate the sunset provision of the successful Foreclosure Mitigation Law.
+While the bill did not pass in 2018 - it is expected to be reintroduced in 2019.
+RIHousing has also joined the State's Attorney General in successfully advocating to extend the sunset provision of the state's Foreclosure Mitigation Law.
 The law requires that homeowners be offered the opportunity for foreclosure mitigation before their lender proceeds to foreclosure.
 Rhode Island Housing provides foreclosure mitigation services.
-The law is scheduled to sunset in 2018.
+The law was scheduled to sunset in 2018.
+Legislation passed this year extends that sunset to 2023.